 I attended an “activity night” (exhibit 2) later in the semester and hung out with Trey and a couple other students from the check-in/check-out students.
-With Camden being upper-middle class and predominantly a “white” environment I can see from their “perspective” how they feel inferior to the majority culture.
+With Camden being upper-middle class and predominantly a “white” environment I can see from their “perspective” how they might feel inferior to the majority culture.
 I just never really looked at it from a different point of view.
 Why?
 I ask my students to look at other cultures with an “open mind, “was I guilty of not doing so within my own classroom?
 Examining this from a “Reflection-on-action” viewpoint, I believe that I have to grow in this area to become the teacher I want to be and my students deserve for me to be.
 Zeichner and Liston ask the question “do you ever react differently to students (or to their parents) depending upon their gender, race or social class background?” (p.
-15).
+15). good, again you are connecting your thinking and the literature AND your emotional side.
+Well done!
+Hard work!
 Looking at this objectively, I am not sure I want to answer.

 Home visits are certainly nothing new, I would even suggest that this type of paper has been written over and over in the past; student doesn’t do their homework, lack of parental involvement, harsh home environment with siblings, family living on the poverty line, these are common among many multi-cultural students, to be sure.
 However, to see this up close, to get attached to a student and their family elicits the type of change that is described by Trumbull in “Bridging Cultures.”
 As an aspiring educator, it is my responsibility to understand other cultures, celebrate their heritage and write that into my lessons.
 This seems especially important while teaching social studies.
-While it is not possible to do this with every student as I found out (Trey turned out to be my only home visit), I can utilize what I learned and apply it to other situations in my teaching career.
+While it is not possible to do this with every student as I found out (Trey turned out to be my only home visit), I can utilize what I learned and apply it to other situations in my teaching career. you can also make an effort to make 1-2 home visits every year to start to build a better understanding of how some of your students live.

 How will this affect my teaching in the future?
 I am not 100% sure at this point, but I do know that it starts with eliminating the word “assumptions” when I am dealing with students.
 In Trey’s case, I assumed his parents were married, I assumed they would help him with his homework right after the family dinner.
 While student teaching, I assigned projects or homework that required the use of a computer; I don’t remember seeing a computer at Trey’s house.
 I just assumed all students have one.
-I assumed that parents would explain any misunderstandings of the homework assignment to their child in plain English or send me an email if they had questions, how presumptuous of me.
+I assumed that parents would explain any misunderstandings of the homework assignment to their child in plain English or send me an email if they had questions, how presumptuous of me. exploring these assumptions is so critical to “getting it right!”